luhtaf/besi-teha/README.md

 ## Run Application

-To start the server in production mode:
+To start the server :

 ```bash
 npm start